benztropine

 Benztropine can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.

-Some people have trouble thinking clearly or feel confused when they take benztropine.
-If you're starting this medication for the first time or if your provider raises your dose, don't drive or do any activity that requires a lot of focus until you know how benztropine makes you feel
+Some people might have trouble thinking clearly or feel confused when taking benztropine.
+When you first start it or if your dose is increased, avoid driving or doing tasks that require focus until you know how it affects you.

 Slowed gut movement

-Before taking benztropine, let your provider know if you're taking tricyclic antidepressants, phenothiazines, haloperidol, or other anticholinergics.
-These medications can interact with benztropine and cause your gut movement to slow down or stop (paralytic ileus).
-This can lead to serious problems.
-Let your provider know if you experience stomach pain or discomfort.
+Before taking benztropine, let your prescriber know if you take tricyclic antidepressants, phenothiazines, haloperidol, or other anticholinergics.
+These medications can interact with benztropine and slow down or stop movement in your gut (called paralytic ileus), which can be serious.
+Contact your care team if you have stomach pain or discomfort.

 Muscle weakness